Knoblauchpilze/bsgalone/README.md

 ## A note on consumers

 Messages are usually meant to be processed by some objects responsible to validate them and knowing what effects they might have.
-A popular approach to handle it is to use a [Publish-Subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern: for each type of message, we have a corresponding consumer which deals with them and handle their consequences.
+A popular approach to handle it is to use a [Publish-Subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern: for each type of message, there is a corresponding consumer which deals with them and handle their consequences.
 They are registered in the [consumers](src/server/lib/consumers) folder, segregated in their 'kind'.

 Each consumer registers itself to a message queue and indicates its interest in receiving a specific type of messages (or several).
-When one is received, we can intercept the message and perform the necessary verification before processing it.
+When one is received, it can be processed and the necessary verifications can be performed before processing it.

-In the case of a [DockMessage](src/bsgo/messages/DockMessage.hh) for example we can check that the ship concerned by the message is not already docked and that it is close enough to the outpost and that it does not try to dock to an outpost in a different system etc.
+In the case of a [DockMessage](src/bsgo/messages/DockMessage.hh) for example a check is performed to verify that the ship concerned by the message is not already docked and that it is close enough to the outpost and that it does not try to dock to an outpost in a different system etc.

 The consumers are usually using a dedicated service to process a message after doing some simple verification related to the messaging framework (for example that all fields are correctly populated).
 The services are where the business logic lives.